New Bone Formation and Destruction

 These two tibiae show extensive lamellar and woven new bone formation, indicating a longstanding infection that was also still active at the time of death.

-Bone destruction can either be localised or generalised bone loss, depending on the type of disease.
+Bone destruction can either involve localised or generalised bone loss, depending on the type of disease.

 General Bone Loss